sanmai/phpunit-legacy-adapter/README.md

 - In some versions one method is called `expectExceptionMessageRegExp`, while in others the same method is called `expectExceptionMessageMatches`.
 - And so on and on.

-There might be a polyfill for these changed methods, but it should not be a big deal to write an ad hoc polyfill just for the methods you need.
+There are polyfills for these changed methods (see below), but it should not be a big deal to write an ad hoc polyfill just for the methods you need.
 E.g.:

 ```php
     public function __call($method, $args)